-This form of lactose intolerance occurs when your small intestine decreases lactase production after an illness, surgery or injury to your small intestine.
-It can occur as a result of intestinal diseases, such as celiac disease, gastroenteritis and an inflammatory bowel disease like Crohn's disease.
+This form of lactose intolerance occurs when your small intestine decreases lactase production after an illness, injury or surgery involving your small intestine.
+Among the diseases associated with secondary lactose intolerance are celiac disease, bacterial overgrowth and Crohn's disease.
 Treatment of the underlying disorder may restore lactase levels and improve signs and symptoms, though it can take time.

 It's possible, but rare, for babies to be born with lactose intolerance caused by a complete absence of lactase activity.
-This disorder is passed from generation to generation in a pattern of inheritance called autosomal recessive.
-This means that both the mother and the father must pass on the defective form of the gene for a child to be affected.
-Infants with congenital lactose intolerance are intolerant of the lactose in their mothers' breast milk and have diarrhea from birth.
-These babies require lactose-free infant formulas.
+This disorder is passed from generation to generation in a pattern of inheritance called autosomal recessive, meaning that both the mother and the father must pass on the same gene variant for a child to be affected.
 Premature infants may also have lactose intolerance because of an insufficient lactase level.
-In babies who are otherwise healthy, this doesn't lead to malnutrition.

 You Are ...
 The Campaign for Mayo Clinic